EvangelosChavlis/generator/README.md

   - **Domain** project: Contains core business entities and logic.
   - **Application** project: Contains use cases and business rules.
   - **Persistence** project: Handles database context and repositories.
-  - **API** project: Acts as the entry point for the application, handling HTTP requests.
+  - **Api** project: Acts as the entry point for the application, handling HTTP requests.

 ## 5. Set Up Project References
 - Configures references between projects to enforce the **Clean Architecture**: